 In some variations we see the Theotokos holding the Body of her Son, while in others St. John is also present.
 We may additionally see the instruments of the Passion – the spear and the sponge of vinegar – on their own behind our Lord, or held by angels.
 In rare occasions, Christ may also be wearing the crown of thorns, possibly an influence by Western-style painting.

 The whole composition shows that Christ’s terrible Passion has just concluded.
-There are, however, elements in the icon that imply the upcoming Resurrection, and the victory over death:
+There are, however, elements in the icon that imply the upcoming Resurrection of Christ, and His triumphant victory over death:

-- the gloriously illumined Body of Christ and the golden background – the golden color in Orthodox iconography is always symbolic of the Divine Light and of of the Kingdom of Heaven
+- Christ’s gloriously illumined Body and the golden background – the golden color in Orthodox iconography is always symbolic of the Divine Light and of the Kingdom of Heaven.

-The icon has a strong scriptural base (Psalms 23 (24): 9-10, Isaiah 53: 7-8, Philippians 2: 7-11, 1 Corinthians 2: 8), and its character is at the same time symbolic, liturgical, and eucharistic: The death of Christ, especially by crucifixion – a most humiliating way – is truly and actually the way to the Resurrection and the Life.
-The kenosis (“emptying”) of Christ, the condescension of the Incarnate Word of God, becomes the way to the salvation of mankind.
+The icon has a strong scriptural base (Psalms 23 (24): 9-10, Isaiah 53: 7-8, Philippians 2: 7-11, 1 Corinthians 2: 8), and its character is at the same time symbolic, liturgical, and eucharistic.
+The death of Christ – and especially His choice to die in such a humiliating way – being the lowest point of His “kenosis” (emptying), is the only way to the Resurrection and the Life.

 During the first centuries of its appearance, the icon “Extreme Humility” would be placed inside the Altar, and only on Holy Friday would it be carried outside for veneration.
 From the 14th century and on, the icon is placed over the Prothesis Table.